Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Animals have different ways of expressing their feelings compared to humans.

-Some might whine or whimper, others might become lethargic or act out.
+Some might whine or whimper, and others might become lethargic or act out.

 For rabbits, crying tears is not a typical emotional response.